Community-enabled Lifecycle Analysis of Stormwater Infrastructure Costs (CLASIC)

-University of Maryland, College Park, MD; Colorado State University, Fort Collins, CO; University of Utah, Salt Lake City, UT; Wichita State University, Wichita, KS; University of Georgia, Athens, GA; Geosyntec Consultants, Portland, OR; and Water Environment Federation (WEF), Alexandria, VA.
+University of Maryland, College Park, MD; Colorado State University, Fort Collins, CO; University of Utah, Salt Lake City, UT; Wichita State University, Wichita, KS; University of Georgia, Athens, GA; Geosyntec Consultants, Portland, OR / Wright Water Engineers, Denver, CO; and Water Environment Federation (WEF), Alexandria, VA.

 Environmental and Water Resources Institute (EWRI)/American Society of Civil Engineers (ASCE)

 WE&RF will develop a life-cycle-cost/life-cycle-analysis framework model, a publicly accessible tool and database, and a guide for decision makers that includes case studies.
-The project team will build on the existing relationships and leverage investments in the International Stormwater BMP Database, the eRAMS cloud-based modeling platform, the National Oceanic and Atmospheric Administration's Climate Dashboard, and previous WE&RF research.
+The project team will build on the existing relationships and leverage capabilities in the International Stormwater BMP Database, the eRAMS cloud-based modeling platform, the EPA's National Stormwater Calculator, the National Oceanic and Atmospheric Administration's Climate Dashboard, and other WE&RF research such as the Green Infrastructure Co-Benefits study.
 The project team has already established a strong base on which this Community-enabled Lifecycle Analysis of Stormwater Infrastructure Costs (CLASIC)

 project can build.